browserengineering/book/book/scheduling.md

 ::: {.further}
-Unfortunately, Python currently has a [global interpreter lock][gil], so Python threads don't truly run in parallel.[^why-gil] Threading in Python therefore doesn't increase *throughput*, though it can increase *responsiveness*.
-This is an unfortunate limitation of Python that doesn't affect real browsers, so in this chapter just try to pretend the GIL isn't there.[^why-locks]
+Unfortunately, Python currently has a [global interpreter lock][gil], so Python threads don't truly run in parallel.
+This is an unfortunate limitation of Python that doesn't affect real browsers, so in this chapter just try to pretend the GIL isn't there. : Despite the global interpreter lock, we still need locks.
+Each Python thread can yield between bytecode operations, so you can still get concurrent accesses to shared variables, and race conditions are still possible.
+And in fact, while debugging the code for this chapter, I often encountered this kind of race condition when I forgot to add a lock; try removing some of the locks from your browser to see for yourself!
 :::

 [gil]: https://wiki.python.org/moin/GlobalInterpreterLock

-[^why-gil]: It's possible to turn off the global interpreter lock while running foreign C/C++ code linked into a Python library.
-Skia is thread-safe, but DukPy and SDL may not be.

-[^why-locks]: Despite the global interpreter lock, we still need locks.
-Each Python thread can yield between bytecode operations, so you can still get concurrent accesses to shared variables, and race conditions are still possible.
-And in fact, while debugging the code for this chapter, I often encountered this kind of race condition when I forgot to add a lock; try removing some of the locks from your browser to see for yourself!

 Long-lived threads
 ==================